Choosing The Right E-Liquid Flavour

 The second nicotine option is nicotine salts which is a more natural state of nicotine - closer to the form nicotine is found in tobacco leaf.
 It is made up of freebase nicotine bonded with one or more organic compounds to create a more stable molecule.

 The difference for the end user between nicotine salts and freebase nicotine is nicotine salts are much smoother and less harsh on the throat - therefore you can have much higher nicotine levels (up to 50mg/ml), vs. freebase nicotine, which you would only go to 18mg before it is too harsh and unpleasant to vape.
 Nicotine salt nicotine also gets ingested into your bloodstream a lot faster than freebase nicotine, simulating the feeling of a cigarette much better.
+Read our guide and discover more information on nicotine salts before making your decision.

 You can check out our range of NZ made e-liquid right here.